Remember: The way you and the other parent act affects your children.

 If you are filing a new case, you can:

-for free.
-All you need is a computer with internet access.
-You can go to your public library or the Self-Help Center to use a public computer.Ask a lawyer to help you or to represent you.
-To find one, look in the yellow pages of your phone book or call the Orange County Bar Association
+Ask a lawyer to help you or to represent you.
+To find one, look in the yellow pages of your phone book or call the Orange County Bar Association.

-FOR ADDITIONAL HELP: Visit either the Parentage page or the Ending Your Marriage page .
+FOR ADDITIONAL HELP: Visit either the Parentage page or the Ending Your Marriage page.

-If you have an existing case or you are also starting a or new case, you file paperwork to set a hearing for custody and visitation.
+If you have an existing case or you are also starting a new case, you file paperwork to set a hearing for custody and visitation.
 This is called a Request for Order.

 A Request for Order is a court order that tells the other parent (party) to come to court.
 You can file at any time during your case -- even after your divorce is final.